analogdevicesinc/PyTrinamic/docs/modules.md

 in the corresponding feature class, and inherited by the motor class in the module.
 This way, the feature functions are directly accessible from the motor object.

-Every module inherits from the general `tmcl_module` class, implementing general module functions, which are supported by all modules, such as `set_axis_parameter(...)`, `set_global_parameter(...)`, `set_digital_output(...)` etc.
+Every module inherits from the general `TMCLModule` class, implementing general module functions, which are supported by all modules, such as `set_axis_parameter(...)`, `set_global_parameter(...)`, `set_digital_output(...)` etc.

-Every module motor inherits from the general `tmcl_module.Motor` class, storing general data such as axis number and module reference.
+Every module motor inherits from the general `TMCLModule.Motor` class, storing general data such as axis number and module reference.
 Also, general axis-dependend functions for modules are reimplemented here, without the requirement of axis argument, such as `set_axis_parameter(...)` and